Judges uphold North Carolina's new congressional map in win for Republicans | Politics

 A panel of North Carolina judges upheld the state's new congressional map on Tuesday, rejecting claims from Democratic voters and advocacy groups that the redrawn district lines illegally favor Republicans.
 The decision, which will be appealed, could have an outsized impact on the 2022 midterm elections in November, when control of the closely divided U.S. Congress will be at stake.

-The lawsuit, backed by Democratic and civil rights groups, had asserted that the new map ensures that Republicans will win a majority of the state's 14 congressional districts, even in elections in which more Democratic voters cast ballots.
-During a trial last week, experts for the plaintiffs testified that the map represented an extreme outlier, compared with thousands of computer-generated alternatives.
+The lawsuit, backed by Democratic and civil rights groups, had asserted that the new map ensures Republicans will win a majority of the state's 14 congressional districts, even in elections in which more Democratic voters cast ballots.
+During a trial last week, experts for the plaintiffs testified that the map approved by the Republican-controlled legislature in November represented an extreme outlier, compared with thousands of computer-generated alternatives.

-In a 258-page ruling, however, the three-judge panel agreed with Republican lawmakers that courts cannot insert themselves into what is, at its heart, a purely political matter, even if they disagree with the outcome.
+In a 258-page ruling on Tuesday, however, a panel of three Superior Court judges unanimously agreed with Republican lawmakers that inserting themselves into a purely political matter would overstep their authority, though they made clear their disappointment in the outcome.
 "Despite our disdain for having to deal with issues that potentially lead to results incompatible with democratic principles and subject our State to ridicule, this Court must remind itself that these maps are the result of a democratic process," they wrote.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)